 You absolutely want to write a college essay that shows you off as a person; after all, you’re selling yourself to the school.
 But you also want to be mindful of what the admissions department wants to see.
+Remember, there are things admissions officers don’t like.
 Avoiding cliche topics, bragging, and grammatical errors are great ways to put your best foot forward.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!